cdf1982/cdf1982.github.io/glancecam/faqs.md

 #### Does GlanceCam work on my iPhone / iPad / Apple TV / PC / Android phone?
 > Currently GlanceCam is available on macOS and I am trying to make it the best Mac camera viewer possible.<br>
-> It is possible, but this is not a promise, that in the distant future, when the Mac app will have everything I have in mind for it and more, I'll start working on bringing GlanceCam to iOS, iPadOS and tvOS (in this order), but it's also possible that I never will: my experience with mobile development is that often a good app is easily buried among not-so-great ones, and that anything costing more than 99 cents is seen as a ripoff by most Users (#notallpeople, obviously, but some loud ones...); this is hardly compatible with the small number of sales a camera viewer can have and the significant work required in order to provide good support.
-So, someday, maybe...<br>
+> It is possible, but this is not a promise, that in the distant future, when the Mac app will have everything I have in mind for it and more, I'll start working on bringing GlanceCam to iOS, iPadOS, watchOS and tvOS.<br>
+> There's one thing it's important I make clear in advance: GlanceCam for Mac and the GlanceCam Pro upgrade are <i>native and exclusive for macOS</i>: future versions of the app developed from the ground up for different platforms (iOS, iPadOS, etc.) will require separate purchases / subscriptions that are not included with the Mac version.<br>
 > One thing I can certainly affirm is that I only develop software on and for Apple platforms, so it's impossible that GlanceCam for Windows or GlanceCam for Android will ever be a thing.
 <a name="otherquestions"></a>